niranjchandrasekaran/mbp_calculation/README.md

 FASTA files are used for the rest of the steps, care should be taken to include the appropriate flags.

-Often, it may be necessary to use a spreadsheet software to edit the aligned FASTA files (for example, only a fragment of the protein is of interest) or simply visualize the alignment.
+Often, it may be necessary to use a spreadsheet software to edit the aligned FASTA files (for example, only a fragment of the protein is of interest) or simply to visualize the alignment.
 If the alignment files are edited using the spreadsheet software, it is necessary to edit both the amino acid aligned FASTA and nucleotide aligned FASTA simultaneously.
 To help this process, the **fasta_to_csv.py** script converts FASTA files to the CSV format, which can be readily read by any spreadsheet software.
 This script accepts a FASTA file as input and outputs a CSV file.
 The '**-option**' flag specifies whether the input FASTA file is a nucleotide FASTA file (**-option nuc**) or an amino acid FASTA file (**-option aa**).
 The '**-mb**' is included if the nucleotide FASTA file consists of only the codon middle bases.
-The code also outputs the names of the organisms in a separate file which will be useful to reconstruct a FASTA file fom the CSV format after it has been modified using the spreadsheet software.

 The script **csv_to_fasta.py** converts the CSV file to a FASTA file.
-It accepts a CSV file along with the names of the organism outputted by the previous script.
+It accepts a CSV file as input and outputs a FASTA file.

 Finally, the MBP scores are computed using the **mbp.py** script.
 It takes a text file with a list of FASTA files (aligned nucleotide FASTAs) as input and computes the MBP scores as described in the